 During the year ended June 30, 2017, two donors contributed 33% and 17% of total contributions and grant income, respectively.
-During the year ended June 30, 2016, one donor contributed 17% of total contributions and grant income.
+No such concentrations existed during the year ended June 30, 2018.

 Allowance for Doubtful Accounts-An allowance for uncollectible amounts is determined using the age of the receivable, creditworthiness of parties and historical collection experience.